mu-semtech/mu-cli/README.md

 - **`scripts.mounts.app`**: For scripts which run in a project, this is the place where the full project folder will be mounted.
 It allows you to do things like rceate new files for the project.
 - **`scripts.mounts.service`**: For scripts which run from a template, this is the place where the service file will be mounted.
 It allows you to do things like create new files for the service.

+### Scripts API environment variables

+We suspect that there's a whole bunch of info which may be valuable to pass to the scripts.
+It doesn't make sense to pass everything as arguments because that would pollute the interface of the script.
+As we do with HTTP headers, we use environment variables as a channel for meta information.
+Current environment variables:

+- **`SERVICE_HOST_DIR`:** For template services, contains the directory where the service is located on the host filesystem.